 In 2006, he was awarded the Commander of the Most Excellent Order of the British Empire (CBE) by Her Majesty Queen Elizabeth II, and in 2019, received the Knight Commander of the Order of the British Empire (KBE).
 Tan Sri Francis received a prestigious professional accolade when made a Fellow of the Institute of Civil Engineers in London in 2008.
 He was the Primus Inter Pares Honouree of the 2010 Oslo Business for Peace Award, for his advocacy of socially responsible business ethics and practices.
 The Award was conferred by a panel of Nobel Laureates in Oslo, home of the Nobel Peace Prize.
 He also received the Corporate Social Responsibility Award at CNBC's 9th Asia Business Leaders Awards 2010.
-He received the Lifetime Achievement Award for Leadership in Regulated Industries at the 7th World Chinese Economic Summit held in London in 2015.
+He received the Lifetime Achievement Award for Leadership. in Regulated Industries at the 7th World Chinese Economic Summit held in London in 2015.
 He was also awarded the prestigious Muhammad Ali Celebrity Fight Night Award at the 2016 Celebrity Fight Night in Arizona.
 In 2017, he was honoured with the Kuala Lumpur Mayor's Award for Outstanding Contribution at the Kuala Lumpur Mayor Tourism Awards.
 This was in recognition of his efforts in the transformation of Kuala Lumpur into one of the top shopping and tourist destinations in the world.
 He was named CEO of the Year at the Asian Power Awards in 2017.
 The Japanese Government bestowed upon him the Order of the Rising Sun, Gold Rays with Rosette in 2018 and in the same year the Italian government conferred upon him the honour of Grande Officiale of the Order of the Star of Italy.
+In 2022 he was awarded the PropertyGuru Real Estate Personality of the Year for Malaysia.
+The award is given to individuals who have made a significant impact in the Asian real estate sector.